Villa Lanna: Situation

 The villa is situated in a large garden in the Bubeneč district of west part of Prague.
 Its grounds are along the former main road used to reach Stromovka Park.

 History

 Villa Lanna was projected in 1868 and built until 1872 by Czech industrial entrepreneur and world-famous art collector Adalbert (Vojtěch) Lanna Junior (1836-1909) to be a summer residence for his family.
 It was designed probably by Vojtěch Ignác Ullmann in an early Neo-Renaissance style inspired by Italian Palladian models of villa suburbana, designed at the same period by Gottfried Semper in Dresden.
-It belongs to the best examples of such villas in the Middle Europe.
+It is one of the first examples of this style in Prague.

-Villa is decorated with frescoes painted by Viktor Barvitius and based on drawings of Josef Mánes.
-Viktor Barvitius is also the author of most of fresco decorations of the interior.
-In decoration took part also the Viennese painter Hans Makart.
-Four main salons were named after themes of Greek and Roman mythology, depicted on frescoes.
-They are: Salon of Apollon, Venus, Bacchus and Traunsee salon.
+The villa is decorated with paintings by Heinrich Gärtner and friezes and drawings by Viktor Barvitius.
+Three main salons were named after the Greek and Roman gods depicted in the paintings: Salon of Apollon, Venus and Bacchus.
+A fourth salon is named after the home of the Lanna family‘s ancestors, Traunsee.